easypropertylistings/Easy-Property-Listings/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+**Theme Setup - Are you feeling lucky?**

+Easy Property Listings includes a theme compatibility mode that works great for most themes.
+Once you have activated the plugin visit Dashboard > Easy Property Listings > Settings > Theme Setup.
+Before you enable the theme compatibility mode, add a listing and preview.
+If it looks great, you are good to go, however if your listing is too wide or your sidebar is in the wrong place activate Theme Compatibility mode.
+Next adjust the Theme Setup: Featured Images to adjust how your featured images appear.
+If you see two featured images play with the settings until it looks great.

+**Manual Theme Setup**

+To get the best result from Easy Property Listings on your real estate website you need to manually perform [Theme Setup](http://codex.easypropertylistings.com.au/article/49-theme-setup) using some copy and paste which gives you greater control over your listings.
+This will enable a better display and will make the plugin look great on any WordPress theme.
+If you need theme setup assistance first check the [theme support forum](https://easypropertylistings.com.au/support/forum/theme-support/) as we have already created many [Templates for WordPress themes](http://codex.easypropertylistings.com.au/article/185-theme-templates).

 **Getting Started**

 1. Go to Easy Property Listings > Settings and enable your listing types and press save.